 Dan Grossman Teaching Materials

-I have full course materials, including lecture videos (mp4 files), slides (Powerpoint or pdf), reading notes (pdf, somewhat like a textbook), programming assignments, and sample exams, for a lower-level (but not introductory) course that introduces functional programming and many of the most important topics in programming languages.
+This course is a lower-level (but not introductory) course that introduces functional programming and many of the most important topics in programming languages.
 I consider this material essential for every computer scientist and software developer (in addition to including some pragmatic material on using some particular programming languages).
 The material is methodical and precise, but it is not formal or foundational in the programming-languages sense.

 Course topics include:

 Course instructors at academic institutions are welcome to use and adapt my materials.
-Please contact me for any source materials:
+Please contact me for any source materials not already publicily available on course websites: